PeterAustria/node-red-contrib-ta-cmi/README.md

 - Node documentation updated
 - Added Input and Output Sources (currently under test) not documented by now

+### 0.1.7 Option to select the Node number on the CAN-Bus added 2021-12-17
+- Up to version 0.1.6 all Data was read from CAN Device #1.
+With version 0.1.7 an option was added, that let you **specify** from which **device on the CAN-Bus** the data should be read.
+- Further **translations** were done.
+The whole node is now available in englisch and german language.
+The language is automaitically selected acording the node-red system settings
+- Better Status code checking and evaluation of C.M.I. return codes.

 ## FAQ

 ### After redeploying, the node desplays `too many requests to C.M.I. (max 1 per min allowed)`.